 Throughout the course you are encouraged to keep a neat, organised file of notes on the different topics of the course.
-You are assessed on these notes periodically and more formally with mock examinations in January for Year 11 and December for Year 12.
-GCSE formal examinations will be taken in Year 11 and Year 12.
-Homework is also a means of assessment.
+You are assessed on these notes periodically and more formally with mock examinations in January for Year 11.
+In Year 12, knowledge, understanding, and skills are tested throughout the year.
+GCSE formal examinations will be taken in Year 11 and Year Homework is also a means of assessment.
 It involves a consolidation of class work in the form of note summaries, as well as the extraction of the main points from class notes and any further research.